Headshot by: Albert Jones Photos

 Work Statement:

-My artwork celebrates on the beauty of Black People.
-Using portrait photography to focus on how art and culture shape what we are taught to recognize as “beautiful.”
-Portraits that feel timeless and intentional by controlling every part of the image making process, from lighting design, to final print.
+My artwork celebrates the beauty of Black People.
+Using the medium of photography, I explore how art and culture shape what we are taught to recognize as "beautiful" and I work to expand that definition through photos that feel timeless.

-In the studio, I treat light as the main tool for honoring dark skin tones.
-I shape illumination to protect and highlight detail, maintain depth in the shadows, and preserve the full range of tone and texture that melanin holds.
-I use controlled key light, fill, and negative fill to sculpt the face and body with clarity, so the skin reads as rich and radiant rather than flattened.
-I pay close attention to background tone, wardrobe contrast, and lens choice to guide the viewer’s eye toward expression, posture, and presence.
+Every element of the image-making process is controlled: lighting, wardrobe, background, lens choice, and final print.
+In the studio, light is my primary tool for honoring dark skin tones.
+I shape light to protect and highlight detail, maintain depth, and preserve the full range of tone and texture of melanin skin.
+Light is used to sculpt the face and body with clarity, so skin reads as rich and radiant.

 Adam Eaton Art is committed to diversity and uplifting Rochester’s local arts community.
 The mission is to bring people together through art work and community engagement.